 This is because regions like these don’t have too many trees, due to which deer get access to more small plants and shrubs to forage.

-Deer can live up to 20 years if healthy (the lifespan of whitetail deer).
+Deer can live up to 20 years if healthy.
 But they tend to get hunted even before they turn ten years old.
 And that is why it’s important to hunt deer that have crossed that limit.
 You should always hunt whitetails that are old enough.

 What is the best place to hunt whitetail deer?